Lobesitdoll/mdncomp/README.md

 Note
 ----
-The BCD team at the Mozilla Developer Network is working hard to convert all the browser compatibility data to their new format as used by this tool.
+The BCD team is working hard to convert all the browser compatibility data to their new format as used by this tool.
 For this reason some APIs and objects may not be available quite yet.

 Find out [how you can help them out](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Structures/Compatibility_tables)!